Build & Stress-Test Your Corporate Venture Model

 Corporate Venture Structures

-Explore evergreen, single-LP, balance sheet, and hybrid models — with real case lessons on governance, tax, and fit for your corporate strategy.
+Compare evergreen, single-LP, balance sheet and hybrid structures — with lessons on governance, tax, and what actually works in practice.

 Wrap-Up at EUVC Awards Show